Death of Maddox Derkosh: Death

 It was initially unclear in most news coverage of the case whether Maddox had been killed by the lengthy fall to the ground, or by the dogs themselves.
 Eventually it was revealed that Maddox had still been fully conscious after the fall, and that the dogs had torn his body apart while mauling and biting him, after which the boy was finally approached when it was safe to attempt a rescue.
 Maddox's internal organs had been destroyed by the dogs tearing at them, and he had suffered more than 46 wounds to his head and neck.
-By the time veterinarian Barbara Baker and other zoo staff arrived on the scene, they determined it would be futile to try and rescue Maddox.
+By the time veterinarian Barbara Baker and other zoo staff arrived on the scene, they determined it would be futile to try to rescue Maddox.
 According to Baker, "it was clear the child was dead.
 There was no reason to send our staff into harm’s way."
-Maddox bled to death, and his body was eventually recovered and sent to a medical examiner for investigation after the remaining painted dogs were detained.
+Maddox bled to death, and what was left of his body was eventually recovered and sent to a medical examiner for investigation after the remaining painted dogs were detained.